 - A full-time certified instructional employee's hours will be from 7:30 a.m. to 3:30 p.m.
-Other start times may be approved by the District Administrator. - Teachers should be in their classroom area by 7:30 a.m., unless involved in a professional meeting. - All teachers are responsible for the hallway supervision in the immediate area near their classroom. - Teachers should remain in the classrooms during instructional time, and should never leave students unattended.
+The District Administrator may approve other start times. - Teachers should be in their classroom area by 7:30 a.m., unless involved in a professional meeting. - All teachers are responsible for the hallway supervision in the immediate area near their classroom. - Teachers should remain in the classrooms during instructional time, and should never leave students unattended.
 If you need to leave the room, call the office or fellow teacher to cover for you while you are gone. - Teachers must attend all mandatory administratively scheduled meetings, IEP meetings, RTI, PBIS, etc. - Should it be necessary in the judgment of the employer to establish daily or weekly work schedules departing from the employee's normal work day or work week, written notice of such change shall be given to the employee affected as far in advance as is reasonably practicable. - During the regular workday elementary teachers will normally have 230 minutes per week of preparation time.
-Middle/high school teachers and teachers working between the elementary and middle/high school will normally have the equivalent of one class period daily. - Teachers are expected to participate in extra duties, as assigned or directed, which may include, but are not limited to, student supervision, field trips, school events, and parent/teacher conferences.
+Middle/high school teachers and teachers working between the elementary and middle/high school will normally have the equivalent of one class period daily.

+- Teachers are expected to participate in extra duties, as assigned or directed, which may include, but are not limited to, student supervision, field trips, school events, and parent/teacher conferences.
 A teacher may be required to supervise at an extra-curricular activity only after administration has attempted to solicit qualified volunteers for such an assignment and has not been able to fill these assignments on a voluntary basis. - Every certified district employee will be required to participate in curriculum development for the District.
 Every professional educator also carries the professional responsibility to update and improve semester outlines and units of study for courses and classes taught as part of their regular salaried position.
 Each professional educator is expected to research and develop an engaging instructional curriculum aligned with state standards. - Each teacher should post a syllabus of their class to the website. - Each teacher is responsible for weekly lesson plans.
 Lesson plans are due by 8:30 a.m. on Monday of that week.
-4K-5 should go to Dr. Ennis and 6-12 should go to Ms. Noll.
-Lesson plans will be done on Goggle template.
 Lesson plans will be part of professional staff evaluations. - Professional staff shall keep school business confidential. - Professional staff should stay loyal to Wonewoc-Center.